-Visit your dentist regularly.
 Even daily brushing and flossing isn’t enough to keep your teeth completely clean.
-A routine cleaning at your dentist’s office every six month will help to ensure that your teeth and gums stay strong and healthy.
+Routine cleaning at your dentist’s office every six months will help to ensure that your teeth and gums stay strong and healthy.
 In addition, regular dental checkups will allow your dentist to check and make sure that you aren’t showing any of the signs of early gum disease.